 With a multi-level setup, the main IVR menu can contain one or more sub-menus for navigation.
 Those sub-menus are created as a regular menu and then nested into the main menu to serve different departments or office locations.
 A sales department can be divided into regions.
 A tech support department can have different number selections for different products, etc.

-Queues and hunt groups are only two or the multitude destinations that can be programmed into your company's IVR.
+Queues and hunt groups are only two of the multitude of destinations that can be programmed into your company's IVR.
 The powerful multi-function capabilities of Telebroad's IVR provide many additional choices and can save agents' valuable time by providing callers with recorded answers to common queries (address, business hours etc.)

 You can add a personal touch to the IVR by including the Dial-by-Name directory in either the main menu or, with departmental specific listings, in any sub-menus.